Joe Alaskey: Career

+In 1989, Alaskey was the original announcer on the short-lived game show Couch Potatoes, hosted by Marc Summers.
+Alaskey made several onscreen appearances, portraying the show's "next door neighbor".
+For the show's final weeks, he was replaced by Jim McKrell and the "next door neighbor" concept was dropped.
+During this time, he was also a panelist on The New Hollywood Squares, hosted by John Davidson.

+Alaskey was the primary voice for Plucky Duck on Tiny Toon Adventures.
+He voiced Stinkie the Ghost in Casper (1995), as well as the film's 1996 animated spin-off, The Spooktacular New Adventures of Casper.
+He inherited the role of Grandpa Lou Pickles on Rugrats after voice actor David Doyle's death in 1997.
+He voiced Lou again in the Rugrats spin-off series, All Grown Up!.
+He also created the voice of Thomas Timberwolf for the internet series TimberWolf, created by animation legend Chuck Jones.
+He was heard briefly as a voice-over announcer for the Toon Disney channel (and sometimes Dcom extras on Disney Channel).

-In 2003, he took over the roles of Bugs Bunny and Daffy Duck in the film Looney Tunes: Back in Action.
+In 2003, he provided the voices for Bugs Bunny and Daffy Duck in the film Looney Tunes: Back in Action.
+He voiced Daffy in the Cartoon Network series Duck Dodgers, for which he won a Daytime Emmy Award in 2004.
 He also, at times, provided the voices for Sylvester, Tweety, and other Looney Tunes characters.

-Alaskey was the primary voice for Plucky Duck on Tiny Toon Adventures.
+Alaskey also did voice work for video games.
+He was the voice of Lizard in the game Spider-Man 2 (2004) and Doctor Octopus in Spider-Man: Friend or Foe (2007).
+He voiced Mermaid Man in the games SpongeBob SquarePants: Lights, Camera, Pants!
+(2005) and SpongeBob SquarePants: Creature from the Krusty Krab (2006).

 In 2008, Alaskey participated in a unique interview conducted by Logan Leistikow and released by TheYellowMic.com.
 He answered questions and told his story, then went out onto Hollywood Boulevard and talked to people on the street who wanted to hear his famous voices.
 This was the first time Alaskey had performed in public in this manner.

-In 2014, Alaskey started narrating the television documentary series Murder Comes to Town, which airs on the Investigation Discovery Network.
+From 2014 until his death, Alaskey was the narrator for the Investigation Discovery Network television documentary series Murder Comes to Town.

-Alaskey's only leading role in a live-action film was as lovable loser Ron Douglas in the black comedy Lucky Stiff, directed by Anthony Perkins and co-starring Donna Dixon and Jeff Kober.

 Death

-Alaskey died in his apartment in Green Island, New York, from cancer with his brother by his side on February 3, 2016, at the age of 63.
-Five days later, his funeral was held at St Patrick's Cemetery in Watervliet.
+Alaskey died of cancer on February 3, 2016, at age 63, in his apartment in Green Island, New York, with his brother by his side.
+Five days later, his funeral was held at St Patrick's Cemetery in Watervliet, New York.